snphillips/twohue-leaderboard-server/README.md

 your browser should open to http://localhost:3001/ !

-(TODO: instructions are incomplete - include how to seed database)

 Now you need to create the database.
 To start postgres (assuming it is installed) type:

 `psql`